-In 2020, 2 trillion searches are done every day using Google.
+In 2020, 2 trillion searches were made using Google.
 95% of those people click on a result on the first page.
 70-80% of those people ignore paid ads and focus solely on organic search results.

 SEO consists of multiple strategies, actions, and best practices, all of which have the end goal of improving your website’s position in search engines